Smyrna Wrongful Death Lawyer

 Damages in a Survivor’s Claim

-The surviving spouse and/or children of the decedent are entitled to the economic and non-economic losses due to the death of their loved family member.
+The surviving spouse and/or children of the decedent are entitled to economic and non-economic losses due to the death of their loved family member.
 Georgia law defines these as tangible and non-tangible losses and they are intended to constitute the full value of the decedent’s life.
 O.C.G.A. § 51-4-2(a); Consolidated Freightways v.
 Futrell, 201 Ga.App.
 233 (1991).

-A tangible loss is the income that the deceased family member could have expected to have earned over their working lifetime.
+A tangible loss is an income that the deceased family member could have expected to have earned over their working lifetime.
 This includes the value of any employment benefits including the value of health coverage and matching funds for a pension or other retirement plan.
 If the decedent was a stay-at-home spouse or parent, a forensic economist can calculate the market value of the services provided, such as cleaning, cooking, child care, or caring for an elderly parent or other relatives.
 The decedent’s disability benefits can also be included as a monetary loss in determining the full value of that person’s life.
 The value of the income loss and loss of household services are discounted to present cash value.
 O.C.G.A. § 51-12-13.

 There is no deduction for the value of any necessary or personal expenses of the decedent over a lifetime such as housing, clothing, gasoline, food, or insurance.

 If the decedent was a student, their future earning capacity can be calculated as a provable damage.
 In the case of a toddler or baby, where the decedent’s future earning capacity may be too speculative, the court will still allow tangible damages without statistical evidence and will leave the full value of the death of the child to the “…enlightened conscience of an impartial jury…” Collins v.
 McPherson, 91 Ga.App.
 347 (1954).
-In these cases, a Georgia jury will consider the child’s age, circumstances of the parents, benefits provided to the child, and the child’s precocious nature.
+In these cases, a Georgia jury will consider the child’s age, the circumstances of the parents, the benefits provided to the child, and the child’s precocious nature.
 An expert can still testify as to market trends and statistics that suggest the potential earning capacity of others similarly situated.

 Intangible losses are the non-economic component of what constitutes the full value of the decedent’s life, or what is commonly referred to as the loss of the decedent’s love, companionship, and guidance.
 An experienced Smyrna wrongful death lawyer will introduce photographs or videos of the decedent on vacation with family at weddings or other family gatherings.
 Family members can testify as to their warm recollections of the decedent’s generosity, community service, devotion and love, sense of humor, hobbies, and passions.
 The amount to be awarded is also left to the “enlightened conscience of an impartial jury.”
 Chrysler Group, LLC v.
 Walden, 339 Ga.App.
 733 (2016).